Ghosts and crime for middle grade readers by Finland’s rising crime queen – Runeberg Junior Prize winner 2019!

 Number of pages: 150 pp.

-Rights sold: Bulgaria, Perseus; Denmark, ABC forlag; World English, Pushkin Press; Russia, Eksmo; Slovenian, KUD Sodobnost; World Spanish, Fondo de Cultura
+Rights sold: Bulgaria, Perseus; Denmark, ABC forlag; World English, Pushkin Press; Lithuania, Terra Publica; Russia, Eksmo; Slovenia, KUD Sodobnost; World Spanish, Fondo de Cultura

 Raspberry Hill is a sanatorium in the middle of the healing countryside, where city dwellers with lung diseases end up.
 Many of the child patients treated there are from poor families – like Stina.
 She’s lived on Seaman Street in southern Helsinki in a small room with her five siblings and the mother since the father died in the war, and now she is very sick.